open5e/open5e/source/gameplay-mechanics/conditions.rst

--  The condition also ends if an effect removes the grappled creature from the reach of the grappler or grappling effect, such as when a creature is hurled away by the *thunder-­wave* spell.
+-  The condition also ends if an effect removes the grappled creature from the reach of the grappler or grappling effect, such as when a creature is hurled away by the *thunder-wave* spell.

 Incapacitated
 ^^^^^^^^^^^^^